 For indoor pools, Is it better to put the heat pump inside where it can reduce the humidity of the pool room and warm the pool water as well?

 One possible configuration of this kind of system could be to have the heat pump blowing its exhaust air out through a vent in the wall of the building.
-The air intake should be at the oppostie side of the building and could be a simple vent.
+The air intake should be at the opposite side of the building and could be a simple vent.

 While this is possible, and on the face of it might seem more efficient, it would actually result in a problem.
 Although the heat pump would be using warmer air, which has obvious efficiency benefits, after a time, the air in the building would end up being the same temperature as the air outside, which could be very cold during the winter months.

-In most cases, it would be better to locate the heat pump outside and dehumidify using separate dehumidifiers insttalled inside the pool room.
+In most cases, it would be better to locate the heat pump outside and dehumidify using separate dehumidifiers installed inside the pool room.
 You would then be able to control the temperature of the pool water and the air in the building independently, which is obviously much better.

 Always use a solar cover over your pool when heating your pool using a heat pump

 In the same way that good home insulation is important for heating your house with a heat pump, you should always use a solar cover on a pool that is heated in this way.
-Not only does it have the capability to warm your pool up by as much as 8 degrees Celsius, but it also cuts down on evaporation, heat loss and chemical consupmtion, as well as preventing leaves from getting into your pool.
+Not only does it have the capability to warm your pool up by as much as 8 degrees Celsius, but it also cuts down on evaporation, heat loss and chemical consumption, as well as preventing leaves from getting into your pool.

 With a solar cover, you will be able to heat your pool more cheaply and reduce the impact you are having on the environment due to energy consumption and chemical usage.
 Covering the pool at night is especially important because the colder night air will cool down your pool more quickly.